Slow Cooker Moroccan Lamb Shanks

 Why We Love This Recipe For Slow Cooker Moroccan Lamb Shanks

-When we got to African cuisine, I remember deciding on the spot that it was my favorite week.
-I think it was the use of preserved lemons that really did me in.
+In culinary school, when we studied African cuisine I fell in love with the textures, spices and flavors.
+Among the heady spice combinations and sweet and savory pairings, I think it was ultimately the use of preserved lemons that really won me over.
 And the tagine with prunes!
 Oh yum!
-All those sweet and savory and spicy flavors together.
 Everything was so warm and rich!
 Gah!
 I even went out and bought one of Jessica Harris’s cookbooks because I was hungry for more!

 As this Moroccan Lamb shank recipe simmered away in the slow cooker on the counter top the house filled with the scent of cinnamon, garlic, saffron and lemon.
-It reminded me of that World Flavors class and all the amazing riches we tasted all those years ago.
+It reminded me of those culinary school days and all the amazing riches we tasted.

 Key Ingredients for This Recipe